Components in Rust

 A command is a component with a specific export that allows it to be executed directly by wasmtime

-(or other wasm:cli
+(or other wasi:cli

 hosts).
 In Rust terms, it's the equivalent of an application (bin